DjikstraCS/CTF-Write-Ups/README.md

 - PicoCTF
 - Hack the Box

-If you find any misunderstandings or misleading information in these pages, then please let me know.
+If you find any misleading information in these pages, then please let me know.

 ---
 ## Python script: